 Mr. Duffy holds a B.Eng. in Mining Engineering from the University of New South Wales (Sydney, Australia).
-He has extensive technical and operational management experience, having worked at numerous operations throughout Australia and Latin America.
-Prior to joining Mandalay Resources, Mr. Duffy most recently worked for Coeur d'Alene Mines and Hecla Mining Company in South America.
+He has over 20 years experience working in a wide variety of operations in both technical and production roles and his work exposure has spanned across Australia, South America and Europe.
+He has a proven track record of operational turnarounds.
+Mr. Duffy joined Mandalay in 2010 where he oversaw the operational improvements at Costerfield, Björkdal and Cerro Bayo and served as President and CEO from 2018 to 2023.
+Prior to joining Mandalay Resources, Mr. Duffy worked for Coeur d'Alene Mines and Hecla Mining Company in South America.